Updated June 2023

-Rising in situ production volumes over the last couple of decades mirror a growing count of bitumen wells.
-However, since 2015, the number of producing bitumen wells has generally been on a downward trend.
-In 2021, there were 11 492 producing bitumen wells (2.8 per cent more than in 2020).
-See Figure S3.4.
+Rising in situ production volumes over the past two of decades mirror the growing number of bitumen wells (see Figure S3.4).
+However, the number of producing bitumen wells generally declined due to rising productivity between 2015 and 2020.
+Since 2021, productivity has stabilized, and producing bitumen wells grew with production again to 11 830 in 2022, (2.9 per cent more than in 2021).

 Production by Recovery Method